ashum1799/simple-dvc-repo/README.md

 ### create Virtual Env
+'''bash

-#### vitualenv venv
+vitualenv venv
+'''
 ### create req text file
+'''bash

-### pip install -r requirement.txt
+pip install -r requirement.txt
+'''
+'''bash
 git init
+'''
+'''bash
 dvc init
+'''
+'''bash
+dvc add data_given/winequality.csv
+'''
-dvc add data_given/winequality.csv    ## by doing this it will creat a .dvc file of the dataset and will not push the real dataset to git repo
+## by doing this it will creat a .dvc file of the dataset and will not push the real dataset to git repo
+'''bash
 git add .
+'''
+'''bash
 git commit -m "first commit"
+'''